 A TFCC tear is an injury to the triangular fibrocartilage complex, found in the wrist, between the end of the ulna bone and the carpals.
-Its function is to stabilize the radioulnar joint.
+A tear can be caused by a specific incident or come on gradually, resulting in wrist pain and restricted wrist and hand function.
+This wrist injury can often be treated with a splint, although if it is too severe, surgery may be needed.

 TFCC tear symptoms

 Symptoms of a TFCC tear include wrist pain on the little pinky finger side.
 There will be tenderness over the back of the wrist.
-Pain is worst on bending the wrist sideways so the little finger moves towards the forearm ( called ulna deviation).
+Pain is worst on bending the wrist sideways so the little finger moves towards the forearm (called ulnar deviation).
 There is likely to be swelling in the wrist, reduced grip strength and sometimes a clicking sound or feeling when moving the wrist.

 TFCC tear explained